brentgroves/status/2024/week7.md

 Add paginated report tab need license.
 Brandon Blackwood gage report

+## Report System IT Admin, Hardware, or Software Topics of Interest

+This markdown file is located at: ~/src/repsys/meetings/2024/week6.md It can be viewed from <https://markdownlivepreview.com/> or by logging into devcon2(10.1.0.120) as bcieslik,bcook,sjackson,cstangland,rdecker,bhall,jdavis,or kyoung with password k8sAdmin1! and opening week45.md from visual studio code and pressing shift-ctrl-v.

+Adjust meeeting to reflect audience include our customers such as Dan Martin to share progress and gain usage insights.
+Dan Martin to Reports

 ## tcpdump

 Tcpdump is a command line utility that allows you to capture and analyze network traffic going through your system.
 It is often used to help troubleshoot network issues, as well as a security tool.